 May 2018: OSK/RU course Materials & Techniques in Early Netherlandish Painting (prof. dr. Ron Spronk, QueensUniversity/Radboud University) – 5 EC

 May/June 2018: OSK/Van Gogh Museum Visiting Fellow in the History of 19th Century Art – 6 EC.

 June 2018: OSK/Stedelijk Museum/RKD visiting fellow in Modern and Contemporary Art: Walter Grasskamp – 6 EC

 June or July 2018: OSK Summer School ‘Historic House Museums’ (prof. dr. Koen Ottenheym, UU)– 6 EC.

-June or July 2018: OSK Summer School ‘Art in public collections’, i.s.m.
+June or July 2018: OSK Summer School ‘Why we still collect for our public collections’, i.s.m.
 Vereniging Rembrandt (em.prof. dr. Peter Hecht, Fellow Vereniging Rembrandt) – 6 EC.